 The techniques presented in this paper are based on a blueprint easily applicable across signatures.
-Stable canonical rules can be formulated for any class of algebras which admits a locally finite expandable reduct in the sense of [26, Ch.
+Stable canonical rules can be formulated for any class of algebras which admits a locally finite expandable reduct in the sense of [27, Ch.
 5], and once stable canonical rules are available there is a clear recipe for adapting our strategy to the case at hand.
 We propose that further research be done in this direction, in particular addressing the following topics.

 Firstly, there are several more general notions of a msi rule system than that we have been working on, and one could try and study the theory of modal companions of such msi rule systems using our method.
 Some work in this direction has already been done.
-[31] uses our methods to study bimodal companions of rule systems over IPC $\otimes$ S4.
+[32] uses our methods to study bimodal companions of rule systems over IPC \otimes S4.
 But there are more general settings to consider.
 For example, one can try replacing S4 to a weaker modal logic, or consider systems in a richer signature with a primitive possibility operator.
-[44, 43] give a very general definition of a msi logics, subsuming the cases we just mentioned, and study the theory of their polymodal companions.
+[45, 44] give a very general definition of a msi logics, subsuming the cases we just mentioned, and study the theory of their polymodal companions.
 We conjecture that our techniques can recover several of the main known results in this area, and generalize them to rule systems.

 A second avenue for further research is the theory of modal companions of extensions of the Heyting-Lewis logic, which expands superintuitionistic logic with a strict implication connective.
-Early work in this area began with de Groot et al. [15], and [31] more recently applied our methods to this setting.
+Early work in this area began with de Groot et al. [16], and [32] more recently applied our methods to this setting.
 However, several results remain open, including whether an analogue of the Blok-Esakia theorem holds.

 Acknowledgment.
-We are very grateful to an anonymous referee for many useful comments which led to a substantial restructuring and shortening of the paper.
-We are also thankful to Rodrigo Almeida, Guram Bezhanishvili, Cheng Liao, and Tommaso Moraschini for helpful comments and interesting discussions.
+We are very grateful to the referee for many useful comments which led to a substantial restructuring and shortening of the paper.
+The referee also spotted an error in one of the original proofs.
+We are also thankful to Rodrigo

+Almeida, Guram Bezhanishvili, Cheng Liao, and Tommaso Moraschini for helpful comments and interesting discussions.